Mosquito sucking blood

 Natural Repellents and Barriers

-- Plants like lavender, citronella, and basil repel mosquitoes naturally.
-Planting these in your outdoor areas can make your property less attractive.
+• Plants like lavender, citronella, and basil are natural mosquito deterrents.
+Planting these in your outdoor areas can make your property a little less attractive.

 Chemical Solutions for Mosquitoes

 Chemical solutions for mosquitoes including foggers and aerosol sprays may be toxic and should be used with caution.
-They can pose an increased risk to you, other people including children and wildlife.
-It's therefore crucial to keep them out of reach from children and pets and to do your research carefully before use.
+They can pose an increased risk to you, other people including children, and wildlife.
+It's therefore crucial to keep them out of reach from children and pets, follow the product label, and do your research carefully before use.
+Treat chemicals as a later-step option, after you've removed breeding sites and protected yourself — not the first move.

-- Apply residual insecticides in areas where mosquitoes hide, like walls, fences, long grass, and garden sheds.
+• Apply residual insecticides in areas where mosquitoes hide, like walls, fences, long grass, and garden sheds, strictly in line with the label.

-There's lots you can do for how to get rid of mosquitoes, but sometimes, the problem is too big to tackle by yourself.
-For example, if there is a source of standing water close to but not on your property such as a swamp or lake.
+There's lots you can do to get rid of mosquitoes, but sometimes the problem is too big to tackle by yourself — for example, if there's a source of standing water close to but not on your property, such as a swamp or lake.

-Professional pest control technicians have lots of experience in identifying potential breeding sites and coming up with ways to treat them.
-They also have access to special tools and powerful insecticides.
-If you can't get rid of mosquitoes by yourself, call a local pest control company for a customized solution.
+A professional pest controller has experience identifying potential breeding sites and ways to treat them, along with access to specialist tools and products.
+If you can't get rid of mosquitoes by yourself, it's worth getting a tailored assessment.

 Treating Mosquito Bites